Xylitol: Food risks

-No serious health risk exists in most humans for normal levels of consumption.
+Normal levels of consumption by humans have not been shown to pose serious health risks in most humans.
 The European Food Safety Authority has not set a limit on daily intake of xylitol.
 Due to the adverse laxative effect that all polyols have on the digestive system in high doses, xylitol is banned from soft drinks in the European Union.
-Similarly due to a 1985 report, by the E.U.
-Scientific Committee on Food, stating that "ingesting 50 g a day of xylitol can cause diarrhea", tabletop sweeteners, as well as other products containing xylitol are required to display the warning: "Excessive consumption may induce laxative effects".
+Similarly, due to a 1985 report by the E.U.
+Scientific Committee on Food which states that "ingesting 50 g a day of xylitol can cause diarrhea", tabletop sweeteners (as well as other products containing xylitol) are required to display the warning "Excessive consumption may induce laxative effects".

 Metabolism

-Xylitol has 2.4 kilocalories of food energy per gram of xylitol (10 kilojoules per gram) according to U.S. and E.U. food-labeling regulations.
-The real value can vary, depending on metabolic factors.
+Xylitol has 2.4 kilocalories of food energy per gram (10 kilojoules per gram) according to U.S. and E.U. food-labeling regulations.
+The real value can vary depending on metabolic factors.